CiscoUKIDCDev/HP3ParPlugin/README.md

 Alternatively, you can check out the project and import it in to the Eclipse IDE and build it yourself.

+If you're feeling **very brave** you can try the latest development version.
+These do have new features but are extremely likely to be buggy and/or not work.
+You can [find them here](https://github.com/CiscoUKIDCDev/HP3ParPlugin/blob/master/3PAR_Plugin/HP3Par-plugin.zip) (click view raw to download).

 ## Warning
 This plugin is considered unstable - your warranty is now void!